 Monmouth is a somewhat small city located in the state of Illinois.
 With a population of 9,291 people and two constituent neighborhoods, Monmouth is the 230th largest community in Illinois.
-Much of the housing stock in Monmouth was built prior to World War II, making it one of the older and more historic cities in the country.
+Monmouth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Monmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Monmouth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Monmouth are a mix of both white- and blue-collar jobs.
 Overall, Monmouth is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monmouth who work in food service (11.70%), sales jobs (10.90%), and teaching (10.73%).
+There are especially a lot of people living in Monmouth who work in office and administrative support (11.99%), teaching (11.68%), and sales jobs (9.19%).

-Monmouth is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Monmouth enrolled in college, Monmouth has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Monmouth is a college town.
+There are a lot of students in Monmouth attending college, and as a result Monmouth provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The most common language spoken in Monmouth is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.